 Saving money is about more than just clipping coupons and staying on a budget.
-You might choose public transportation in lieu of using your car or buy generic instead of name brand items.
+Good ways to save money include choosing public transportation in lieu of using your car or buying generic instead of name brand items.
 There are many “little” things that can add up to big savings.

 Fortunately there are also many skills that can help you save money too.
 For example if you’re a good cook or baker you know that making your own meals can cost less than buying takeout or going out to a restaurant.
 Here are seven other skills you might want to consider learning if you want to save money.